Join the Academy

 Break Into 2

-Your protagonist has accepted that they must answer this call to action, so with the next scene, show a solid image of them in this brand new world.
+Your protagonist has accepted that they must answer this call to action, so in the next scene, show a solid image of them in this brand-new world.
 We see their level of commitment as they enter Act 2.

 B Story